agodfrind/graphml-oracle-loader/README.md

-  -d/--jdbcUrl   <JDBC connection>:  JDBC connection string (jdbc:oracle:thin:@server:port/service) -u/--username  <User>:             Database user name -p/--password  <Password>:         Database user password -g/--graphnam  <graphname>:        Name of the graph to create or load into -a/--action    <action>:           [CREATE] or APPEND or REPLACE -t/--format    <format>:           NEO4J or [TINKERPOP] -b/--batchsize <batchsize>:        commit interval (0 = only commit at the end) -s/--skipItem  <skipItems>:        number of items to skip (0 = nothing to skip) -n/--numItems  <numItems>:         number of items to read (0 = until the ends) -o/--topology  YES/NO:             [YES]: populate topology tables / NO: do not populate -U/--uppercase YES/NO:             [YES]: make all property names and labels uppercase"
+  -d/--jdbcUrl   <JDBC connection>:  JDBC connection string (jdbc:oracle:thin:@server:port/service) -u/--username  <User>:             Database user name -p/--password  <Password>:         Database user password -g/--graphname <graphname>:        Name of the graph to create or load into -a/--action    <action>:           [CREATE] or APPEND or REPLACE -t/--format    <format>:           NEO4J or [TINKERPOP] -b/--batchsize <batchsize>:        commit interval (0 = only commit at the end) -s/--skipItem  <skipItems>:        number of items to skip (0 = nothing to skip) -n/--numItems  <numItems>:         number of items to read (0 = until the ends) -o/--topology  YES/NO:             [YES]: populate topology tables / NO: do not populate -i/--indexing  YES/NO:             [YES]: create indexes and triggers / NO: do not create -U/--uppercase YES/NO:             [YES]: make all property names and labels uppercase"

 ```